M-o-a-T/moat/README.rst

 Operation
 +++++++++

-The standalone program is started with the command `moat bms sched analyze`.
+The standalone program is started with the command `moat ems sched analyze`.
 Use `--help` for usages.

 ++++++++
 Channels
 ++++++++

-`moat bms sched analyze` reads the data it needs from a variety of possible channels.
+`moat ems sched analyze` reads the data it needs from a variety of possible channels.
 Likewise, it sends its output to them.

 Data per interval